-While everyone involved in The White Shadow Foundation Limited charity has a role to play in protecting people, the ultimate responsibility for a charity sits with its Responsible Persons.
+While everyone involved in The White Shadow Foundation has a role to play in protecting people, the ultimate responsibility for the charity sits with its Responsible Persons.
 It is the Responsible Persons who must consider the unique and specific circumstances of the charity and ensure it is able to identify and manage the relevant risks.

-There are seven steps that we take to help protect people from harm:
+There are six (6) steps that we take to help protect people from harm: